-It was a good way of getting the people out from the sad and gloomy atmosphere that came upon after the tragic incident of the MV Don Juan ship.
+It was a good way of getting the people out of the sad and gloomy atmosphere that came upon after the tragic incident of the MV Don Juan ship.

-The great thing about this festival is that the Oktoberfest was held about the same date and month which really creates one large festivity the city has.
+The great thing about this festival is that the Oktoberfest was held on the same date and month which really creates one large festivity the city has.

 The mask was actually influenced by the masked event of Italy known as the Carnal of Venice which came back to tradition in 1979.
 The Carnal of Venice was said to honor the victor of Venice in the year 1162 with the war against Ulrico di Treven, a Patriarch of Aquileia.